mstoodle/jcon2024_workshop/README.md

 It may take a while to build on your computer, but once this container is built you should have everything you need to go through the workshop.

-Although it's not recommended as common practice, this workshop runs as root so that its containers within the main workshop container work without issues.
-You can simply run the following command:
+Although it's not recommended as common practice, this workshop may run more smoothly for you if you invoke it as root.
+The safest way to do that is by running a command like this one so that you can't accidentally leave a terminal window on your host with root permission lying around:
 	$ sudo ./main.run.sh

 You can peek inside that script to see that it just runs the following command: